ibliskavka/bliskavka-com/source/_posts/tech-hub-hackathon-2023.md

 ## Proposal

-- A SaaS like platform that is owned and managed by the Habitat for Humanity "Corporate"
+- A SaaS-like platform that is owned and managed by the Habitat for Humanity "Corporate"
-- Each store is a "tenant" on the platform and can manage their own inventory.
+- Each store is a "tenant" on the platform and can manage its own inventory.
 - The inventory is streamlined using a web app, on a mobile phone
   - Receiving takes a photo and adds a quality rating.
-  - App uploads photo to the cloud and uses an image recognition to identify the product.
+  - The app uploads a photo to the cloud and uses image recognition to identify the product.
-  - If product is IDed, meta-data and trending price is returned to the app.
+  - If the product is IDed, meta-data and trending price is returned to the app.
     - Price is automatically discounted based on quality rating: 3-50%, 2-60%, 1-70%
   - If the item is not IDed, the app prompts for metadata and price.
-  - Idea: If current user is not the manager, the item will need to be approved by the manager.
+  - Idea: If the current user is not the manager, the item will need to be approved by the manager.
     - Once approved, the item automatically shows up on the website and in the Point of Sale system.
   - A QR Code sticker is printed and attached to the item.
 (Bluetooth printer)
-  - When the item is sold, the sticker scanned, and it is automatically removed from the website.
+  - When the item is sold, the sticker is scanned, and it is automatically removed from the website.
 - The SaaS platform dynamically builds a storefront for each tenant
   - Adds the ability to search all stores in the vicinity.
   - Customers can buy online and pick up in the store.